ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_pangeo_cosima.md

     The <i>COSIMA Cookbook</i> is developed and maintained by COSIMA.
 While ACCESS-NRI does not own the code, it actively supports the use of the <i>COSIMA Cookbook</i> and its collection of `cosima-recipes` on <i>Gadi</i>.
     ACCESS-NRI provides access to the latest version of <i>COSIMA Cookbook</i> via the `hh5` `access-med` <a href="\model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started">conda environment for Model Evaluation on Gadi</a>.

- The <i>COSIMA Cookbook</i> framework focuses on the [ACCESS-OM2](/models/configurations/access-om) suite of models being developed and run by members of <a href="http://cosima.org.au/" target="_blank">COSIMA</a>.
+ The <i>COSIMA Cookbook</i> framework focuses on the <a href="/models/configurations/access-om">ACCESS-OM2</a> suite of models being developed and run by members of <a href="http://cosima.org.au/" target="_blank">COSIMA</a>.
 Nevertheless, this framework is suited to analysing any MOM5/ MOM6 output as well as output from other models.

 ## Getting Started